 Do you print other versions of the Bible?

-Answer: For copyright reasons, Sunlight Bibles individual books are only available in the King James Version (KJV)
+Answer: Due to copyright restrictions and licensing fees, Sunlight Bibles individual books are only available in the King James Version (KJV) within the United States of America.

-The KJV is a popular and accurate English translation of the Bible.
+Although the KJV is not the most modern English translation, it is still a very popular and accurate version of the Bible.
 It is acclaimed for its beautiful language, long history, and positive influence in the English-speaking world and beyond.

 Here are 3 reasons why you might choose to read and study the Bible using the KJV translation.